colinbankier/ticketex/tutorial/chapter-1-application-setup/README.md

 `mix test`
 ** (RuntimeError) Unable to find element with name 'new project'

-set ProjectsController in router and create controller
+set ProjectController in router and create controller create view and template

+create "new project" template, add "new" action to controller